GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 ## SSO Testing

-This is IDP-initiated SSO, we need to use a link like this to start our flow: `https://[hostname_of_Gluu_Server]/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices`
+In order to test single sign-on, we need to use a link like this to start our flow: `https://<hostname>/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices`